 PLEASE NOTE IF YOU ARE A PATIENT CONTACTING ME ABOUT CLINICAL MATTERS I WILL NOT BE ABLE TO REPLY VIA THE ABOVE EMAIL DUE TO DATA PROTECTION LAW.
 PLEASE CONTACT MY NHS SECRETARY.

 Ben Ollivere is Professor of Orthopaedic Trauma Surgery at the University of Nottingham and Honorary Consultant Orthopaedic Trauma Surgeon and Major Trauma Surgeon at the Queens Medical Centre, Nottingham.
-He is head of division for Rheumatology, Orthopaedics and Dermatology.
+He is currently the Associate Pro Vice Chancellor for Research and Knowledge Exchange in the Faculty of Medicine and Health Sciences.
+He is also head of department for Trauma, Orthopaedics and Soports Medicine.

 He has a keen interest in training and education and is currently the Training Programme Director for Health Education East Midlands in Trauma and Orthopaedic Surgery.
 His clinical expertise lies in complex trauma and reconstruction, particularly in non-union, infection and limb reconstruction.
 His academic interests compliment his clinical interests.